Skip to content

 Water is essential for any camping trip, whether you're embarking on a multi-day hike or staying at a drive-in campsite.
 To ensure you have enough, calculate your daily water consumption needs based on the duration of the trip, the length of hikes, and the temperatures.

-You can bring water from home, or if there are natural water sources on the trail, you can use a filter, chlorine-based purification tablets, or bring the water to a rolling boil, opens in a new tab for at least a minute before letting it cool.
+You can bring water from home, or if there are natural water sources on the trail, you can use a filter, chlorine-based purification tablets, or bring the water to a rolling boil for at least a minute before letting it cool.

 Cooking supplies and utensils

 The name of the game with all things camping is to keep it simple.
 Many hikers use a multi-tool utensil made of a lightweight alloy that links together a knife, fork, and spoon.
 Other environmentally friendly options for car-campers and trail walkers alike are bamboo and/or biodegradable cutlery (though these still should be carried out with you and disposed of at home).
 There are many varieties of collapsible, silicone double-duty bowls and cups on the market, as well as lightweight pans and small camp stoves (including ultralight mini stoves).
 The best place to source these are reputable camping shops, because they’re the experts in lightness vs capability.
+The main thing when you're camping is stay safe, celebrate nature, and most of all enjoy your food.
+No doubt you’ve earned it.

-To learn more about what’s covered, see nib travel insurance, opens in a new tab.
-Nib Health insurance members get a 10% discount off their travel insurance.*
+Travelling soon?
+Consider nib Travel Insurance and get a quote.
+To learn more about what’s covered, see nib travel insurance. nib health insurance members get a 10% discount off their travel insurance.*

 nib Travel Insurance Distribution Pty Limited, ABN 40 129 262 175, AR 336467 is an authorised representative of nib Travel Services (Australia) Pty Ltd (nib), ABN 81 115 932 173, AFSL 308461 and act as nib's agent and not as your agent.
 This is general advice only.
 Before you buy, you should consider your needs, the Product Disclosure Statement (PDS), Financial Services Guide (FSG) and Target Market Determination (TMD), opens in a new tab available from us.
 This insurance is underwritten by Pacific International Insurance Pty Ltd, ABN 83 169 311 193.